harshalyaravalkar/FB_Post_Classifier_NLP/README.md

 ## Model File
 Due to file size limitations, the trained model is hosted on Google Drive.
 You can download it [here](https://drive.google.com/drive/folders/1I2ULcdcOv2-7HmrtC4vJ4USKtVUDubx7?usp=drive_link).

 Click on the title "trained_model_stuff" and download the zip folder.
-After downloading, place the file in the same directory as the py file.
+After downloading, place the folder in the same directory as the py file.

 ## Usage